Ganderbal: Road

 Ganderbal is well-connected by road to other places in Jammu and Kashmir and India by the NH 1.

 Rail

 Ganderbal is not connected with railways.
 The nearest railway station is Srinagar railway station located at a distance of 31 kilometres.

 Air

-The nearest airport is Srinagar International Airport located at a distance of 30 kilometres.
+The nearest airport is Sheikh ul-Alam International Airport located at a distance of 30 kilometres.

+Water

+Manasbal lake, Anchar Lake Lower area of Sind River are navigable in Shikaras.
+Shikaras in Sind River are used as sand collection, fishing and to cross river in some remote area.
+Water navigation is essential in those low-lying areas.